Divided Dieudonn\'e crystals: Explicit divided Dieudonn e crystals

 We keep the assumptions on $(A\to R,\sigma)$.
 Let $X=\Spec R$.

 \begin{Prop} There is an equivalence $\DDcat(X)\cong\Win(\u D)^{\HPD}$ between divided Dieudonn\'e crystals over $X$ and windows over $\u D$ with an HPD stratification. \end{Prop}

 \begin{Remark} This extends the usual equivalence between finite locally free $\OOO_{X/\Sigma}$-modules and finite projective $D$-modules with an HPD stratification.
-More precisely, if $\u\MMM\in\DDcat(X)$ corresponds to $(\u M,\varepsilon)\in\Win(\u D)^{\HPD}$, the underlying $\OOO_X^{\cris}$-module $\MMM$ is equivalent to the $\OOO_{X/\Sigma}$-module $u^*\MMM$ by Lemma \ref{Le:u**}, and $M$ is the value of $u^*\MMM$ at the $p$-adic PD thickening $D\to R$, equipped with the canonical HPD stratification.
-A slight technical complication will be that we have to use the $\nameoftop$-topology instead of the Zariski topology, and etale morphisms lift uniquely over PD thickenings, but $\nameoftop$-morphisms lift only non-uniquely. \end{Remark}
+More precisely, \chang{let $\u\MMM\in\DDcat(X)$ correspond to $(\u M,\varepsilon)\in\Win(\u D)^{\HPD}$.
+The} underlying $\OOO_X^{\cris}$-module $\MMM$ is equivalent to the $\OOO_{X/\Sigma}$-module $u^*\MMM$ by Lemma \ref{Le:u**}, and $M$ is the value of $u^*\MMM$ at the \chang{$p$-complete} PD thickening $D\to R$, equipped with the canonical HPD stratification.
+A technical complication \chang{arises from using the $\nameoftop$-topology instead of the Zariski topology, since etale morphisms lift uniquely over PD thickenings, but $\nameoftop$-morphisms lift only non-uniquely.} \end{Remark}

-\begin{Lemma} Let $(B,\sigma)$ be a $p$-adically complete and $\ZZ_p$-flat ring with a Frobenius lift and let $S$ be a perfect ring.
-Each homomorphism $B/p\to S$ lifts to a unique homomorphism $B\to W(S)$ that commutes with $\sigma$. \end{Lemma}
+\chang {\begin{Lemma} Let $(B,\sigma)$ be a flat $\ZZ_p$-algebra with a Frobenius lift and let $S$ be a ring.
+Every ring homomorphism $B\to S$ lifts to a natural homomorphism $B\to W(S)$ that commutes with $\sigma$. \end{Lemma}